All ECS card occupations have their own qualification requirements.

 There is now a qualification requrement for all applications for this card regardless of who you may currently or have previously worked for.

-If you do not have the formal qualifications below you will need to apply for an ECS Cable and Jointing card.
+If you do not have the formal qualifications below you may need to apply for an ECS Cabling or Jointing card.

 Find Out More